aschrein/aschrein.github.io/_posts/2025-09-01-ext_autograd_img_compress.markdown

 This will enable us to have more heavy weight training.
 In particular, we can now use larger batch sizes and more complex models without waiting for ages.

-Our approach for image compression here is to have an MLP that converts a feature vector with frequency encoding into color value.
+Our approach for image encoding here is to have an MLP that converts a feature vector with frequency encoding into color value.
 Frequency encoding is a way to encode absolute pixel positions, you could think of it as smooth bits, if you have an integer series 1, 2, 3, ...
 N-1 in the binary form it will be [0b0000, 0b0001, 0b0010, ..., 0b1111] for N=16.
 You can notice that the frequency of each bit is halfed, for neural networks we'd like to add smoothness so that it can generalize.
 For that we use sin+cos of doubling frequncy for each band.

 After that we assemble a group of pixels for a batch and initialize the feature vectors for them and finally pass them through the MLP for training.

-At the end after a few minutes we can see the compression results.
+At the end after a few minutes we can see the encoding results.

 ![](/assets/compute_graph/mlp_img_0.png)